net-utilities/f5-downloads/README.md

 #### Not happy about something?
 Leave an [issue](https://github.com/net-utilities/f5-downloads/issues), or better yet, a Pull Request.
-You can also try your luck at our [Discord channel](https://discord.gg/Q2c3UhpJ).
+You can also try your luck at the [BigIPReport Discord channel](https://discord.gg/Q2c3UhpJ).

 # Configuration